-Situation Recommended Action The AC adapter and a power Plug the AC adapter into the computer, and then connect to the main power supply.
-Save all necessary files. outlet are available.
-3. Resume work.
-Turn off the computer if you want to recharge the battery rapidly.
+Situation Recommended Action

+The AC adapter Plug the AC adapter into the computer, and

+then connect to the main power supply.

+and a power 2.
+Save all necessary files.

+outlet are 3.
+Resume work.

+available.
+Turn off the computer if you want to recharge

+the battery rapidly.

+Save all necessary files.

 An extra fully charged battery pack is available.
-Save all necessary files.
-Close all applications.
-Turn off the computer.
-Replace the battery pack.
-Turn on the computer and resume work.
+2. Close all applications.

+3. Turn off the computer.

+4. Replace the battery pack.

+5. Turn on the computer and resume work.